Disease

 Prolonged overwatering

-The caudex is a water-storage organ, not a typical root or stem, and it is especially vulnerable to rot when kept consistently moist, since the same tissue built to hold water internally also breaks down readily when saturated externally for extended periods, allowing rot-causing organisms to take hold.
+The caudex is a water-storage organ, not a typical root or stem, and it is especially vulnerable to rot when kept consistently moist, since the same tissue built to hold water internally also breaks down readily when saturated externally for extended periods, giving fungal and bacterial organisms an opening to take hold in the softened surface.

 Caudex planted too deep or in contact with consistently wet soil

-In many nursery pots, and in some home repotting, the base of the caudex sits at or slightly below the soil line, which keeps it in more direct contact with moist soil than the plant tolerates well over time, even if watering frequency is otherwise reasonable.
+In many nursery pots, and in some home repotting, the base of the caudex sits at or slightly below the soil line, which keeps it in more direct contact with moist soil than the plant tolerates well over time, even if watering frequency is otherwise reasonable for the species.

 Poor drainage